sasjs/cli.sasjs.io/docs/installation.md

 # Installation

-The runtime environment for the CLI is Node.
+The SASjs CLI is available on [Node Package Manager](https://www.npmjs.com/).
+To make NPM available to your terminal, it is first necessary to install NodeJS.
+The NodeJS installation will vary depending on your OS, as detailed below.

+## 1. NodeJS

+### Windows

+If you only care about using the SASjs CLI then simply download NodeJS directly from the homepage:  https://nodejs.org/en/

+If you're a power user looking to play with different versions of NodeJS then NVM-Windows would be the better choice - available here: https://github.com/coreybutler/nvm-windows#installation--upgrades

+### Mac / Linux
 We recommend using [NVM](https://github.com/nvm-sh/nvm) instead of [Node](https://nodejs.org/en/) directly, as this does not require root permissions.

 ```Bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/master/install.sh | bash